> Financial Aid

 WHICH financial aid programs are affected by the Satisfactory Academic Progress requirements?

-Programs governed by the LACCD SAP policy include: Federal Pell Grant, Federal Academic Competitiveness Grant (ACG), Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), the Federal Family Educational Loans (FFEL), Federal Direct Student Loans (FDSL), Cal Grants B & C, and the Child Development Grant.
-The Board of Governors Fee Waiver is exempt from SAP requirements.
+Programs governed by the LACCD SAP policy include: Federal Pell Grant, Federal, Federal Perkins Loan, Federal Supplemental Educational Opportunity Grant (SEOG), Federal Work-Study (FWS), Federal Direct (student) and PLUS (parent) Loans (FDSL), Student Success Completion Grant (SSCG), Cal Grants (A, B & C), Iraq and Afghanistan Service Grant, and the California National Guard Education Assistance Award Program (CNG EAAP).
+The Board of Governors Fee Waiver is exempt from the Financial Aid SAP requirements.

 WHO is affected by the SAP policy?

 All students who apply for, receive, and/or wish to receive financial aid are affected by the SAP policy and requirements.
-All students are monitored for Satisfactory Academic Progress on an annual basis, after the end of the Spring semester.
-Federal guidelines require that we count all classes even if a student was not receiving financial aid at the time he/she was enrolled.
+All students are monitored for Satisfactory Academic Progress at the end of each payment period/semester.
+Federal guidelines require that we count all classes even if a student was not receiving financial aid at the time they were enrolled.
 Units from all semesters and terms are counted and evaluated.
 Classes taken at any of the colleges in our District count toward your enrollment status when determining how much you will be paid.
-We therefore hold you accountable for all of the classes that you take within the District.
+A student who has been disqualified at any college in the Los Angeles Community College District (LACCD) is disqualified at all colleges within the LACCD.

 WHAT are the SAP policy requirements?